pesekt1/router-app-react/README.md

       ...
 ```

-Link uses anchor element but prevents its default behavior.
+Link uses anchor element internally, but prevents its default behavior.

 Test again - bundle.js is downloaded once and then it is used because it contains all the code.
 No need to download it every time we navigate to a different page.